Shuffle/Shuffle-docs/docs/app_creation.md

 **PS: There is no way of creating a Python app easily for the cloud yet.
 Apps released on Github will eventually be available on https://shuffler.io too.**

 [More about apps](/docs/apps)

+### App development process
+This page is about how to develop a new Shuffle app.
+Want to know how to decide whether to make something new?
+Checkout the [process document](https://github.com/frikky/shuffle-docs/blob/master/handbook/engineering/app_development.md) and then come back here.

+### Prerequisites
+* App creator: Understanding of HTTP
+* Python app: Base understanding of Python 3.x

 ### Why create a custom app?
 There are many prebuilt apps in Shuffle, all performing unique actions.
 There may however be an integration you need that doesn't exist yet.
 You may either make this yourself or commission this to be made [through Shuffle](https://shuffler.io/contact) - we're always looking to expand our repository of apps!